-The EAST Mentoring Committee is proud to introduce the fifth "Featured EAST Mentoring Pair", congratulations to Dr. Paul J. (PJ) Schenarts MD FACS (Mentor) and Dr. Lourdes Castanon (Mentee)!
+The EAST Mentoring Committee is proud to introduce the second 2019 "Featured EAST Mentoring Pair", congratulations to Dr. Shannon Foster (Mentor) and Dr. Meghan Wooster (Mentee)!

 Drs.
-Schenarts and Castanon were matched as a 2017 EAST Mentoring Pair as a result of attending the 30th EAST Annual Scientific Assembly this past January 10-14, 2017 at The Diplomat Beach Resort in Hollywood, Florida.
-See some photos taken during the meeting and what they have to say regarding their mentorship and the EAST Mentoring Program.
+Foster and Wooster were matched as a 2018-2019 Mentoring Pair in the EAST Mentoring Program.
+See what they have to say regarding their mentorship and the EAST Mentoring Program.

 Thank you to EAST for a great program and the opportunity to participate.
 For me, personally, the first step to being a mentor, coach, or guide is a fair amount of honest self-introspection.
 Understanding my own failures, successes, what I have learned, what I still need to learn, and where my own career goals are leading allows me to candidly share them.
 As we make our way in this amazing profession, we can all retrospectively list things we wish someone had told us earlier that would have made our lives easier.
 My goal as a mentor is to do just that for those who come behind.